EricZinda/Perplexity/backlog.md

 New Language:
     Don't try different scoping trees that are equivalent Hi Pri:
-        - USER: I would like to order vegetarian dish Sorry, did you mean to say something?
-            Generate a better error
         - Deal with open ended food
             - START HERE NEXT: Are there other scenarios that need to be tested?